 On his or her enrollment form, each participant must elect to make plan contributions via payroll withholding from his or her eligible compensation.
 Eligible compensation includes a participant's regular wages, provided the Amended ESPP administrator, in its discretion, may (on a uniform and nondiscriminatory basis) establish a different definition of eligible compensation prior to an enrollment date for all options to be granted on such enrollment date.
 Pursuant to such procedures as the Amended ESPP administrator may specify from time to time, a participant may elect to have withholding equal to a whole percentage from 1% to 10% (or such lesser, or greater, percentage that the Amended ESPP administrator may establish from time to time for all options to be granted on any enrollment date).
 A participant may elect to increase or decrease his or her rate of payroll withholding by submitting a new enrollment form in accordance with such procedures as may be established by the Amended ESPP administrator from time to time.
 A participant may stop his or her payroll withholding by submitting a new enrollment form in accordance with such procedures as may be established by the Amended ESPP administrator from time to time.
-To be effective as of a specific date, an enrollment form must be received by the Company no later than the deadline specified by the Amended ESPP administrator, in its discretion and on a nondiscriminatory basis, from time to time.
+A participant may stop his or her payroll withholding by submitting a new enrollment form in accordance with such procedures as may be established by the Amended ESPP administrator, in its discretion and on a nondiscriminatory basis, from time to time.
 Any participant who is automatically re-enrolled in the Amended ESPP will be deemed to have elected to continue his or her contributions at the percentage last elected by the participant.